bonomani/devmon/docs/TEMPLATES.md

 `a starting position` (zero-based), and optionally, `a length` value.
 If no `length` is provided, substr copies until the end of the string.

+Example:
-Example: For a 'systemName' OID that contained the value 'Cisco master switch'
+For a systemName OID that contained the value `Cisco master switch`
 ```
 switchName : SUBSTR : {systemName} 0 12
 ```
-`switchName` stores `Cisco master`
+switchName stores `Cisco master`
 ```
 switchName : SUBSTR : {systemName} 6
 ```
-`switchName` stores `master switch`
+switchName stores `master switch`

 ### SWITCH transform
 The switch transform transposes one data value for another.
 This is most